FaraayuniSufea/DSAII/README.md

 	case 2. (status[w]==1) and (wt[w]<min{wt[v],weight(v, w)}): { wt[w]=min{wt[v], weight(v, w)};
 	dad[w]=v; }

-Performance of the modified dijkstra
-The modified dijkstra takes O((n+m)logn) time where n is the number of nodes in graph G and m is the number of edges in graph G
-When to use dijkstra and modified dijkstra algorithm

-Dijkstra algorithm are use for solving the problem of finding the shortest path, In social networking applications, in a telephone network, and to find the locations in the map meanwhile the Modified Dijkstra algorithm are use to find the maximum load path.
+However the performance for basic dijkstra and a modified dijkstra are remains the same which it takes O((n+m)logn) time.
+Furthermore, both dijkstra and modified dijkstra are low complexity which is almost linear.
+Dijkstra algorithm are use for solving the problem of finding the shortest path, meanwhile the Modified Dijkstra algorithm are use to find the maximum load path.